arch1904/APA_Lineup_Calculator/README.md

 ## Contact

-For any inquiries or issues, please contact [Your Name] at [your.email@example.com].
+For any inquiries or issues, please contact Archit Gupta at architgupta941@gmail.com